Band v. DJ – The Great Wedding Entertainment Debate

 Perception, Reality and Myths of Wedding Entertainment

 A wedding reception without entertainment is a bleak idea.
-When your guests look back on your big day, they'll likely not remember many details including your vows, the centerpieces, or the shape of your ice luge.
+When guests look back on your big day, they'll likely not remember details including your vows, centerpieces, or ice luge.
 Those features are important but they're mostly only important to you.
-Looking back, what your guests will remember is how happy you two were on the day of the wedding and how much fun they had.
-Entertainment is the pulse of the experience you'll be giving your guests and the decision you make on who provides it will set the tone.
-Wedding entertainment can come in many forms but the two most dominate are DJs and live bands.
+Looking back, guests will remember how happy you were on your big day and how much fun they had.
+Entertainment is the pulse of the experience you'll be giving your guests and the decision to who provides it will set the tone.
+Wedding entertainment can come in many forms but the two most dominate are DJ's and live bands.

 When Bands Are The Right Choice

 There's just something about live music, right?
 The feeling of being in a room with musicians creating music right in front of you brings a different level of enjoyment for those who appreciate the difference.
-The best live bands have a style all their own which is how they create such strong bonds with their fans.
-Because bands are focused on being true to who they are as artists, they're exceptional when their theme matches the theme of an event.
+The best live bands have a style all their own which is how they create strong bonds with their fans.
+Bands are focused on being true to who they are as artists.
+Because of this, they're exceptional when their theme matches the theme of an event.
 Themes such as "Roaring 20s" or ones with a heavy emphasis on ethnic traditions pair well with live bands who share those sensibilities.
 What bands lack in flexibility they make up for in authenticity.

 When it comes to bands, one myth we've heard many times is that bands are too loud for guests.
 We understand where this comes from.
-Some bands focus mostly on playing in bars or clubs where loud is the point and apply a one-size-fits-all method to sound amplification.
+Some bands focus mostly on playing in bars or clubs where loud is the point.
+Unfortunately, these bands apply a one-size-fits-all method to sound amplification and it just doesn't work for weddings.
 If you compare those bands to a professional DJ, you'll find the band lacking in control over decibels.
-The reality is, professional bands who focus on private events know the difference between a bar and an elegant evening of dancing.
+The reality is, professional bands who focus on private events and wedding entertainment know how to provide an elegant evening of dancing.

-Another area where we see the majority of bands (and there are exceptions in our market) have difficulties over DJs is work centered around being a Master of Ceremony.
-Some bands don't even offer this vital service with what they do because they feel it is a different skill than dance floor entertainment...and it is.
+Another area where we see the majority of bands (and there are exceptions in our market) have difficulties over DJ's is work centered around being a Master of Ceremony.
+Some bands don't offer this vital service because they feel it's a different skill than dance floor entertainment...and it is.
 That's why our teams have years of training in both skill sets because it's a requisite of what we provide.

 Best of Both Worlds